priyanshu360/Hermyx/readme.md

 ## 🔧 Logging Configuration Example

 Hermyx supports flexible logging via the `log` section in the YAML config file.
-Below is an example of configuration and explanation of each field:
+Below is an example configuration and an explanation of each field:

 ```yaml
 log: